awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2.upgrade.md

  Suppose that your workload requires a higher total capacity than is available in Aurora Serverless v1\.
 You can use multiple Aurora Serverless v2 reader DB instances to offload the read\-intensive parts of the workload from the writer DB instance\.
 You can also divide the read\-intensive workload among multiple reader DB instances\.

- For a write\-intensive workload, you might configure the cluster with a large provisioned DB instance as the writer, alongside one or more Aurora Serverless v2 reader DB instances\.
+ For a write\-intensive workload, you might configure the cluster with a large provisioned DB instance as the writer\.
+You might do so alongside one or more Aurora Serverless v2 reader DB instances\.

 ### Upgrading from an Aurora Serverless v1 cluster to Aurora Serverless v2<a name="aurora-serverless-v2.upgrade-from-serverless-v1-procedure"></a>

 The process of upgrading a DB cluster from Aurora Serverless v1 to Aurora Serverless v2 involves several steps\.
 That's because Aurora Serverless v1 isn't available for the same major Aurora MySQL and Aurora PostgreSQL versions as Aurora Serverless v2 is\.
 Thus, going from Aurora Serverless v1 to Aurora Serverless v2 always involves at least one major version upgrade\.

+**To upgrade an Aurora Serverless v1 cluster running Aurora MySQL version 1 \(MySQL 5\.6–compatible\)**

+1. Perform an in\-place upgrade of the Aurora Serverless v1 cluster\.
+Follow the procedure in [Modifying an Aurora Serverless v1 DB cluster](aurora-serverless.modifying.md)\.

+1. Follow the steps in the next procedure for upgrading from an Aurora Serverless v1 DB cluster running Aurora MySQL version 2\.

 **To upgrade an Aurora Serverless v1 cluster running Aurora MySQL version 2 \(MySQL 5\.7–compatible\)**